Biography of Mr Marcel MICHEL (1907-1944)

 The Drancy records also reveal that Marcel Michel escaped from the camp on December 17, a little more than a month after his arrest.
-In a letter sent to me by Maude Rembert, his niece, we are told that he escaped through the sewers, although according to the tour guide at Drancy, he must have been assigned to work outside the camp at the time of his escape.
+In a letter sent to me by his niece, we are told that he escaped through the sewers, although according to the tour guide at Drancy, he must have been assigned to work outside the camp at the time of his escape.
 The street names shown in the sewers enabled him to reach his aunt Yvonne’s house in Vincennes.
-Maude was Yvonne’s daughter and was then 8 years old.
 He was in a sorry state when he arrived.
 A neighbour saw him and although she visited regularly, she said nothing.
-“This still happened occasionally,” Maude writes.
+“This still happened occasionally,” as Lucien’s niece told us.

 Record card of Marcel Michel’s initial internment in 1942, with a note saying ‘escaped’.

 In a report about the Drancy internment camp of December 1942 originating from the Prefecture of Police, we find that at that time, the total number of detainees in the camp was 3031.
 The movement records reveal that of the 926 people arrested in December, 148 were released and 86 were readmitted, including 1 escapee who had been recaptured.
 On the following page of this report, we can see that there were 3 escapees in December 1942; Marcel was among them.